Texas Perjury Laws

 Committing perjury is a violation of Texas state law.
-Perjury is when a person makes a false statement (either oral or written) while they are under oath or when they swear to the truth of a previous false statement that was either made under oath or required to be made under oath (such as a written statement).
+One commits perjury by making a false statement (either oral or written) while under oath or when swearing to the truth of a previous false statement that was either made under oath or required to be made under oath (such as a written statement).
 In order to prove a case for perjury, prosecutors must prove that the defendant made the false statement with the intent to deceive and with knowledge of the statement's meaning.

 A defendant may also be charged with the higher crime of aggravated perjury if the perjury committed is made in or in connection with an official proceed and the false statement is material or important to the proceeding.
 To determine whether a statement would be considered material to a proceeding, it is helpful to ask yourself if the statement would affect the outcome of the proceeding or the course of how it was conducted.
 If so, then it will likely be considered to be "material."